Dr Jules Skotnes-Brown

 Research areas

 Dr Jules Skotnes-Brown is a historian of science, medicine, and the environment.
 His research connects histories of animals, disease, knowledge production, and colonialism in the nineteenth and twentieth centuries.
 Broadly, he is interested in how science and imperialism have shaped relationships between humans and the environment in colonial contexts, from the control of 'disease reservoirs', to the creation of national parks, to the persecution of animals deemed ‘vermin’.
 Jules is currently a Research Fellow at University of St Andrews on the Wellcome Trust funded project, The Global War Against the Rat and the Epistemic Emergence of Zoonosis.
 Here he is working on the global history of rats, zoonotic disease, and capitalist infrastructure in the twentieth century.
 His project explores how the activities of disease-carrying and food-devouring rats have both shaped infrastructures of twentieth-century economies, and how humans have attempted to exclude them from such infrastructures through rat-proofing.
-Through following the movement of rats across economic networks, his current project charts how and why rats have become despised ‘enemies’ of humankind, and what their mobilities reveal about the entangled histories of colonialism, capitalism, zoonosis, and species invasiveness.
+Through following the movement of rats across economic networks, his current project charts how and why rats have become despised ‘enemies’ of humankind, and what their mobilities reveal about the entangled histories of zoonosis, colonialism, capitalism, and species invasiveness.

 Selected publications